La mujer en el espejo

-La Mujer en el Espejo (The Woman in the Mirror) is a Colombian soap opera by RTI Television for Telemundo in 2004.
-It is a re-adaptation of the homonymous Colombian soap opera " Woman in the Mirror " produced by RTI Productions in 1997.
+La Mujer en el Espejo (The Woman in the Mirror) is a Colombian soap opera (telenovela) by RTI Television for Telemundo in 2004.
+It is a re-adaptation of the homonymous Colombian soap opera “Woman in the Mirror” produced by RTI Productions in 1997.

-Starring Paola Rey and Juan Alfonso Baptista, and with the antagonistic participation of Gabriela Vergara.
-It also features stellar performances by Natasha Klauss, Kristina Lilley and Javier Gómez.
+Starring Paola Rey and Juan Alfonso Baptista, and with the participation of Gabriela Vergara.
+It also features performances by Natasha Klauss, Kristina Lilley, and Javier Gómez.

 Plot

+Primary plot: Juliana and Marcos

 Juliana Soler is a simple, tender, and extremely intelligent young woman.
 Her mother, Regina Soler, was a renowned model who is obsessed with physical beauty and has always led her daughter to believe that she is ugly, so Juliana does not give importance to her physical appearance.
 Despite her teasing, Juliana loves her mother above all else.

 Mercedes, Juliana's aunt, has always loved and supported her as she is and has comforted her before the insults and criticism of her mother.
 Juliana has learned to prepare with her a variety of concoctions and potions with herbs.
 Mercedes keeps a great secret: a magic mirror prepared by herself especially for Juliana's future.
 After the death of her aunt, Juliana decides (without knowing that the mirror had hidden magic) to keep and take care of her aunt's mirror, always keeping it covered, since her aunt always said to her: nobody could be seen in it.

 Thanks to the magic mirror, Juliana becomes the beautiful Maritza Ferrer, a chemical engineer capable of achieving everything she sets out to do with a smile.
 However, that dream will only last during the day, because at nightfall Juliana will be the same as ever.

 As Maritza, Juliana meets Marcos Mutti, Gabriel Mutti's adoptive son, owner of the largest cosmetic brand in the country.
 The young man becomes the great love of Maritza and Juliana's confidant without knowing that it is the same woman.

+Her best friend, a dancer at the dance academy, Luzmila is the first to discover her secret and helps cover up her identity in order to support and uplift her friend's confidence.